Marcin-Falkowski/Marcin-Falkowski/README.md

 # Hi there! 👋

 **I’m Marcin Falkowski**, a skilled React Native developer with a strong background in **web and mobile development**.
-I focus on building reliable, scalable, and user-friendly applications, with a special knack for optimizing performance and delivering **high-quality white-label solutions**.
+I focus on building reliable, scalable, and user-friendly applications, with a special knack for optimizing performance and delivering **high-quality solutions**.

 ---